-- 4.3.1 The ICB Chair is to be appointed by NHS England, with the approval of the Secretary of State. - 4.3.2 In addition to criteria specified at 4.1, this member must fulfil the following additional eligibility criteria - a) The Chair will be independent - 4.3.3 Individuals will not be eligible if: - a) They hold a role in another health and care organisation within the ICB area. - b) Any of the disqualification criteria set out in 4.2 apply - 4.3.4 The term of office for the Chair of the inaugural ICB Board will be two years, renewable by one term of up to four years.
-For any subsequent Chair, the term of office shall normally be four years.
-For the avoidance of doubt, the Chair may not serve more than two consecutive terms or a maximum of eight years, whichever is the longer. - 4.3.5 The Chair may resign from his / her office at any time during his / her tenure.
+- 4.3.1 The ICB Chair is to be appointed by NHS England, with the approval of the Secretary of State for Health and Social Care. - 4.3.2 In addition to criteria specified at 4.1, this member must fulfil the following additional eligibility criteria - a) The Chair will be independent - 4.3.3 Individuals will not be eligible if: - a) They hold a role in another health and care organisation within the ICB area. - b) Any of the disqualification criteria set out in 4.2 apply - 4.3.4 The term of office for the Chair will be a maximum of four years, renewable by one term of up to four years A Chair may serve no more than nine years as a Board member, be that as a Non-Executive Director, as the Chair, or through a combination of the two.
+In any case, a proposal for the Chair to serve on the Board for longer than six years will be subject to rigorous review and they will not serve as a Board member for longer than nine years in total. - 4.3.5 The Chair may resign from his / her office at any time during his / her tenure.
 The resignation must be made in writing to NHS England, and the notice period shall be three months. - 4.3.6 The Chair cannot be removed from office by any person other than NHS England, subject to the approval of the Secretary of State.